aarushi115/book_crew_project/README.md

 3. `_parse_outline()` parses the raw output into `List[ChapterOutline]`; falls back to a stub chapter if JSON is malformed
 4. `write_chapters` fans out to `N` parallel `WriteBookChapterCrew` instances via `asyncio.gather`, each receiving its chapter's title, description, and the full book outline for context
 5. `save_book` assembles all chapters in order and writes the final manuscript to `output/book.md`
+6. The FastAPI backend reads `output/book.md` once generation completes and exposes it via a REST endpoint
+7. The Vite + React frontend fetches the finished manuscript from the backend and renders it as a clean, readable book view

 ---